 - No annual fee

 Hilton HHonors™ Surpass® Card from American Express

-If you’re looking to earn a larger signup bonus with the Hilton HHonors program, the Hilton HHonors™ Surpass® Card from American Express is probably your best bet.
-With this card, you’ll earn an amazing 100,000 Hilton HHonors points after you spend $3,000 on your card within 90 days for a limited time.
-Plus, the earnings structure on this card is downright amazing.
+If you’re looking for a card that lets you earn points in the Hilton HHonors program, the Hilton HHonors™ Surpass® Card from American Express is another good option.
+In addition to the signup bonus, the earnings structure on this card is downright amazing.
 By using your card for everyday purchases and travel, you’ll earn 12x points for each dollar spent at participating Hilton properties, 6x points for each dollar spent at U.S. restaurants, supermarkets, and gas stations, and 3x points for each dollar spent on all other purchases.

 Meanwhile, you’ll also earn Hilton gold status just for being a cardholder, plus the ability to earn Hilton HHonors diamond status after spending $40,000 on your card within a calendar year.